Wernicke–Korsakoff syndrome: Post-gastrectomy

-Alcohol–thiamine interactions
+Alcohol-thiamine interactions

 Strong evidence suggests that ethanol interferes directly with thiamine uptake in the gastrointestinal tract.
 Ethanol also disrupts thiamine storage in the liver and the transformation of thiamine into its active form.
-The role of alcohol consumption in the development of WKS has been experimentally confirmed through studies in which rats were subjected to alcohol exposure and lower levels of thiamine through a low-thiamine diet.
-In particular, studies have demonstrated that clinical signs of the neurological problems that result from thiamine deficiency develop faster in rats that have received alcohol and were also deficient in thiamine than rats who did not receive alcohol.
+The role of alcohol consumption in the development of WKS has been experimentally confirmed through studies in which rats were subjected to alcohol exposure and a low-thiamine diet.
+In particular, studies have demonstrated that clinical signs of the neurological problems that result from thiamine deficiency developed faster in rats that received alcohol and were also deficient in thiamine than rats who did not receive alcohol.
 In another study, it was found that rats that were chronically fed alcohol had significantly lower liver thiamine stores than control rats.
 This provides an explanation for why alcoholics with liver cirrhosis have a higher incidence of both thiamine deficiency and WKS.

 Pathophysiology

-The vitamin thiamine also referred to as Vitamin B1, is required by three different enzymes to allow for conversion of ingested nutrients into energy.
-Thiamine can not be produced in the body and must be obtained through diet and supplementation.
+The vitamin thiamine, also referred to as vitamin B1, is required by three different enzymes to allow for conversion of ingested nutrients into energy.
+Thiamine cannot be produced in the body and must be obtained through diet and supplementation.
+The 2022 trial supported giving thiamine right away when Wernicke's encephalopathy is suspected, rather than waiting for test results.
+(Oudman2022).
 The duodenum is responsible for absorbing thiamine.
 The liver can store thiamine for 18 days.
 Prolonged and frequent consumption of alcohol causes a decreased ability to absorb thiamine in the duodenum.
 Thiamine deficiency is also related to malnutrition from poor diet, impaired use of thiamine by the cells and impaired storage in the liver.
-Without thiamine the Kreb's Cycle enzymes pyruvate dehydrogenase complex (PDH) and alpha-ketoglutarate dehydrogenase (alpha-KGDH) are impaired.
-The impaired functioning of the Kreb's Cycle results in inadequate production of adenosine triphosphate (ATP) or energy for the cells functioning.
+Without thiamine, the Krebs cycle enzymes pyruvate dehydrogenase complex (PDH) and alpha-ketoglutarate dehydrogenase (alpha-KGDH) are impaired.
+The impaired functioning of the Krebs cycle results in inadequate production of adenosine triphosphate (ATP) or energy for the cells functioning.
 Energy is required by the brain for proper functioning and use of its neurotransmitters.
-Injury to the brain occurs when neurons that require high amounts of energy from thiamine dependent enzymes are not supplied with enough energy and die.
+Injury to the brain occurs when neurons that require high amounts of energy from thiamine-dependent enzymes are not supplied with enough energy and die.

 Brain atrophy associated with WKS occurs in the following regions of the brain: